Precision limit under weak coupling with an ancillary qubit

 A common strategy to enhance metrology precision is the use of certain nonclassical states as resource states, including the many-body entangled states and squeezed spin states.
 Highly entangled states have been prepared and the Heisenberg limit is observed in small-scale systems~\cite{song2019generation,chalopin2018quantum,kaufmann2017scalable}.
-For example, the size of Greenberger-Horne-Zeilinger (GHZ) states that can be generated on a quantum processor has reached $18$ qubits, with a fidelity $\sim0.525$.
+A quantum processor of $18$ qubits has been prepared as a Greenberger-Horne-Zeilinger (GHZ) state with a fidelity $\sim0.525$.
 However, the generation of GHZ states for a large atomic ensemble remains a significant challenge due to the high susceptibility to environmental decoherence.
-Squeezed spin states~\cite{kitagawa1993squeezed,wineland1994squeezed,ma2011quantum} are another widely explored class of nonclassical resources, which enhance the sensitivity of quantum measurements through suppressed quantum fluctuations.
+Squeezed spin states~\cite{kitagawa1993squeezed,wineland1994squeezed,ma2011quantum} are another widely explored class of nonclassical resources, which enhance the measurement sensitivity through suppressing quantum fluctuations.
 Also they are featured with a higher tolerance to decoherence and a lower loss than GHZ states~\cite{zhang2013quantum}.
 Collective one-axis twisting (OAT) Hamiltonian $H_{\rm OAT}=\chi J_z^2$ is widely applied to deterministically produce strong squeezing, which yields a sub-HL noise-reduction $\propto1/N^{2/3}$ for $N$ particles with the optimized duration $\chi t\simeq3^{1/6}N^{-2/3}$~\cite{wineland1992spin,kitagawa1993squeezed}.
 The nonlinear atomic collisions in two-component Bose-Einstein condensate give rise to an OAT interaction~\cite{sorensen2001many,gross2010nonlinear,riedel2010atom}.
-In the systems of cavity quantum electrodynamics, the OAT Hamiltonian can be engineered via dispersive atom-light interaction~\cite{schleier2010squeezing,leroux2010implementation,norcia2018cavity}, in which the atom-atom interaction is mediated by photons within the cavity.
-Other studies to produce OAT interaction use trapped ions~\cite{molmer1999multiparticle,britton2012engineered,bohnet2016quantum} or lattice systems~\cite{sorensen1999spin,he2019engineering,hernandez2022one}.
+In cavity quantum electrodynamics, the OAT Hamiltonian can be engineered via dispersive atom-light interaction~\cite{schleier2010squeezing,leroux2010implementation,norcia2018cavity}, in which the atom-atom interaction is mediated by photons within the cavity.
+Other studies to produce OAT interaction can be found in trapped ions~\cite{molmer1999multiparticle,britton2012engineered,bohnet2016quantum} and lattice systems~\cite{sorensen1999spin,he2019engineering,hernandez2022one}.